 Our industry is graying.
 The mentors in many of the major companies are gone, the in-house training programs in many major companies are gone, and the research centers in many major companies are gone.
 Comparing the E&P landscape just 15 years ago, many of the major companies themselves are gone, and have been replaced with very different looking organizations.
-Indeed, in 10 years, many of the people now working in the business will be gone.
+And in 10 years, many of the people now working in the business will be gone.

 This talk reviews why relatively few graduates in engineering and the geosciences have been considering entering the Oil and Gas industry, and how the upstream business can make itself more attractive to young undergraduates.
 It will consider the education they can be given in universities so they are most effective upon graduation, and at how to develop and retain them through their careers.